DigitalHammer/Security-Writeups/OffSec-ProvingGrounds/Sar/sar-writeup.md

 ![Link an image](https://raw.githubusercontent.com/DigitalHammer/Security-Writeups/main/OffSec-ProvingGrounds/Sar/Images/14-write-ability.png "Sar Walkthrough")

 - This shows us we have write ability to the `write.sh` script!
-Let's insert a script with a reverse shell.
+Let's insert a reverse shell into this script.
   - This time we will use a simple php script (also found in the pentestmonkey site from above).
   - Since we cannot `nano` into the file, we can `echo` the script in there, modifying the IP address to our Kali VM and choosing another port to listen on.
   - *Note: echo requires a `\` in front of a `$` and a `"` for the script to be written accurately.*